Skip to main content

 ARR (Annual Recurring Revenue)

 The annualized value of your recurring subscription or contract revenue.
-If you charge $10,000 per month on annual contracts, your ARR is $120,000.
-For SaaS and subscription-based businesses, ARR is the single most important top-line metric because it shows predictable, repeatable revenue -- the kind buyers and investors pay a premium for.
+A business with 50 clients each paying $2,000 per month on annual contracts has $1.2M in ARR.
+For SaaS and subscription businesses, ARR is the primary top-line metric because it represents predictable, committed revenue — the kind buyers and investors price at a premium multiple compared to one-time or project revenue.

 B